lucky12651/Amizone-bot/README.md

 Please note that some methods may raise exceptions in case of invalid or expired cookies, HTTP errors, or other issues.
 Make sure to handle these exceptions appropriately in your code.

 ## Credits
-This script was developed by [your name] and is provided under the [MIT License](LICENSE).
+This script was developed by Vaibhav Srivastava and is provided under the [MIT License](LICENSE).
 Feel free to modify and use it according to your needs.